Choosing a Salar de Uyuni Tour Company

 I went to the northern Salar de Uyuni with Thunupa Tours in 2006.
 This time it was 4 passengers with a driver and cook.
 The service and food were excellent; however, the running water system in their Coquesa quarters broke down during the night and the bathrooms got pretty bad.
 Otherwise, their facilities in Coquesa are quite good.
 They have a covered central dining area and individual rooms with beds made of salt blocks.
 This location also has the advantage of being near the mummy caves at the base of a snow-capped volcano on the edge of the Salar.

-In Jun 08 I happened to chat with my friend, Mario Nina (Zig-Zag Eco Tours and Treks in La Paz).
+In Jun 08 I happened to chat with my friend, Mario Nina (then Zig-Zag Eco Tours and Treks and now in 2015 Don Mario Tours in La Paz).
 He was then recommending Cordillera Tours in Uyuni.
 He said that they even have their own small salt hotel near San Juan.

 Favorite thing: As for when to go, I have been in October and April.
 Both were good.
 The rainy season is November to March.
 If the water layer is thin, then its good for photography and no problem getting around.
 However, if it gets too deep, the surface could morph into an impassable quagmire.
 An alternative is to include the northern Salar in your tour, where the water runs off Mount Thunupa and onto the Salar (at least in April it was doing so).
 You can take your reflective photos there and travel on dry salt otherwise.

 - Road Trip

 - Adventure Travel